betterman5240/rpi-jtag-openocd/README.md

     openocd -f ./interface/rpi2.cfg -f ./target/rpi3.cfg

 **As you can see the Openocd of the Jtag mode shows the Rpi 3 checking information in the Rpi 2 terminal.
-The below picture is a result of the running command.**
+The below picture is a result of the running command**

 <img width="895" alt="Screen Shot 2022-05-04 at 22 46 23" src="https://user-images.githubusercontent.com/8576322/166707270-a742729a-5f79-4d74-852f-f85a5fbaad10.png">

 **The fourth step is using the telnet command to connect to the Openocd, and also try to run the *targets* and *reg* commands. if you see more information about the Rpi 3 and show all registers. the Rpi 2 has communicated the Rpi 3, It can start to debug the Rpi 3 SOC on the Rpi 2, It is like the below pictures.**

 <img width="891" alt="Screen Shot 2022-05-04 at 22 56 06" src="https://user-images.githubusercontent.com/8576322/166710864-936d6a78-6aa7-4b6c-afcc-cc20033cc6b7.png">